cc9112/LAPPLAC/README.md

 **n.b. this is a python-translated version of the LAPPLAC code, originally written by Rob Shalloo (Uni of Oxford) in Matlab.**

-The code takes an input initial electric field (amplitude and phase) and solves its evolution through a given medium of refractive index, η.
+The simulation takes an input initial electric field (amplitude and phase) and solves its evolution through a given medium of refractive index, η.
-The code is written in cartesian coordinates (x, y, z), and only considers monochromatic laser beams.
+The simulation is written in cartesian coordinates (x, y, z), and only considers monochromatic laser beams.
+It has no notion of time.

 ### Loading in the source code